isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 Local and Relayed Traffic in Shared Networks
 --------------------------------------------

-It is possible to specify an interface name at the shared network level, to tell the server that this specific shared network is reachable directly (not via relays) using the local network interface.
+It is possible to specify an interface name at the shared-network level, to tell the server that this specific shared network is reachable directly (not via relays) using the local network interface.
 As all subnets in a shared network are expected to be used on the same physical